 The risk of electrocution is particularly high for large bird species.
-In the white stork and the Eurasian eagle-owl, electrocution is one of the most common known causes of mortality.
-Mitigation of dangerous mean voltage power poles is often possible with simple measures, which, however, are still hardly implemented in Switzerland.
-The identification of areas of particular importance for white stork and Eurasian eagle-owl shows, where technical rehabilitation measures should be started.
+Mitigation of dangerous mean voltage power poles is possible, which, however, are still hardly implemented in Switzerland.

 In the long run, all dangerous mean voltage power poles should be made safe for use by birds.

-For Eurasian eagle-owls and white storks, 12 priority regions were identified for assessing the possibilities of technical rehabilitation of mean voltage power poles.
-In these regions, the respective power poles should be checked in terms of safety for birds, and dangerous poles should be made safe for use by birds.
-The technical rehabilitation measures have been updated and provide the basis for the implementation of measures (more on the German version can be found here).
+The power poles should be checked in terms of their construction, and dangerous poles should be made safe for use by birds.
+The technical rehabilitation measures have been updated 2009 and provide the basis for the implementation of measures (more on the German and French versions can be found here).
+A revision is being planned.
 The implementation has to be done in collaboration with partners, in particular with the Association of Swiss Power Companies VSE, the Federal Inspectorate for Heavy Current Installations ESTI and the Federal Office for the Environment FOEN.